 - browsers (Chrome, Firefox, Internet Explorer and Microsoft Edge)

 Some libraries' PCs have specialist software.
 Find a library.

 To log into a Bodleian Libraries PC, use your Bodleian Libraries account details.

 Library PCs are not secure places to save documents.
 The PCs do not save any user settings, which means that all documents saved to the desktop and My Documents area are permanently deleted when you log off.

 Sessions will time out after 20 minutes of inactivity.

 Quick Search PCs

 Many libraries have ‘Quick Search’ PCs, which give access to key online resources and information without requiring readers to log on.
-They can be used for internet searches and browsing, including the SOLO library catalogue.
+They can be used for restricted internet searches and browsing, such as using the SOLO library catalogue.

 How to print from a Quick Search PC